marciomansur/terraform-eks-platform/README.md

 terraform apply tfplan
 ```

 And you're done!
-After waiting for a while until Terraform can spawn every resource, you will have an up and running cluster in AWS.
+After waiting for a while until Terraform can spin up every resource, you will have an up and running cluster in AWS.

 Terraform will generate the kubeconfig for you to access your cluster using `kubectl`.
 In order to use it correctly, run: